 Proper analysis requires real data for students to examine.
-The completely updated FOR408 course trains digital forensic analysts through a series of new hands-on laboratory exercises that incorporate evidence found on the latest Microsoft technologies (Windows 7, Windows 8/8.1, Office and Office365, cloud storage, Sharepoint, Exchange, Outlook).
+The completely updated FOR408 course trains digital forensic analysts through a series of new hands-on laboratory exercises that incorporate evidence found on the latest Microsoft technologies (Windows 7/8/10, Office and Office365, cloud storage, Sharepoint, Exchange, Outlook).
 Students leave the course armed with the latest tools and techniques and prepared to investigate even the most complicated systems they might encounter.
-Nothing is left out - attendees learn to analyze everything from legacy Windows XP systems to just-discovered Windows 8.1 artifacts.
+Nothing is left out - attendees learn to analyze everything from legacy Windows XP systems to just-discovered Windows 10 artifacts.

-FOR408 is continually updated: This course utilizes a brand-new intellectual property theft and corporate espionage case that took over 6 months to create.
+FOR408 is continually updated.
+This course utilizes a brand-new intellectual property theft and corporate espionage case that took over six months to create.
 You work in the real world and your training should include real practice data.
 Our development team used incidents from their own experiences and investigations and created an incredibly rich and detailed scenario designed to immerse students in a true investigation.
-The case demonstrates the latest artifacts and technologies an investigator can encounter while analyzing Windows systems.
-The incredibly detailed workbook details the tools and techniques step-by-step that each investigator should follow to solve a forensic case.
+The case demonstrates the latest artifacts and technologies an investigator might encounter while analyzing Windows systems.
+The incredibly detailed step-by-step workbook details the tools and techniques that each investigator should follow to solve a forensic case.